restorecommerce/libs/DEVELOPMENT.md

 ## Installing Dependencies

-Run `npm run bootstrap`.
+Run `pnpm -r install`.

 ## Testing all packages

-Run `npm test` from the shell to run tests for all packages.
+Run `prpm test` from the shell to run tests for all packages.

 ## Releasing one (or more) packages

-Run `npm run publish` from the shell to:
+Run `pnpm run publish` from the shell to:

 - update version in changed packages
 - create a release commit and tag